miguelraz/miguelraz.github.io/blog/juliatorust.md

 * Thanks to `oliver` I also read about this post by Chris Lattner, author of LLVM, on the dangers of [undefined behaviour](https://blog.llvm.org/2011/05/what-every-c-programmer-should-know_14.html), to really scare you out of thinking you know what C is doing under the hood.
 * `Zamalek1` on HN also provided useful feedback on precise academese: Rust is definitely a memory managed language, but that's been hoisted to compile time.
 * Thanks to `u/Schnatsel` for pointing me to a broken url here and to `cargo-asm`.
+* Thanks to `ministatsdev` for the string iterator nit.